Simple closed curves contained in~$\varepsilon$-boundaries of planar sets: Necessity of conditions in the theorem and its corollaries

 \section{Necessity of conditions in the theorem and its corollaries}

 What if $\varepsilon=0$?
-Note that in this case the $\varepsilon\nos$-boundary of a set coincides with its closure.
-Therefore, questions about what simple closed curves the $0\nos$-boundary of a set contains are far from the topic of this article.
-Also note that the example of Lakes of Wada~\cite{cz,wada} shows that even if ${A}$ and ${B}$ are disjoint simply connected domains and $\rho({A},{B})=0$, there may not exist a simple closed curve separating them.
+In this case the $\varepsilon$-boundary $\mathsf{S}_{\varepsilon}(A)$ of a set ${A}$ coincides with its closure.
+Therefore, questions about simple closed curves lying in $\mathsf{S}_{0}(A)$ are far from the topic of this paper.
+Also note that the example of Lakes of Wada~\cite{cz,wada} shows that even if ${A}$ and ${B}$ are disjoint, simply connected domains and $\rho({A},{B})=0$, there may not exist a simple closed curve separating them.

-The following examples show the necessity of the assumptions of Theorem~\ref{teorema} and its corollaries.
+The following examples show the necessity of the assumptions of Theorem~\ref{thm} and its corollaries.